ysoh286/honours-project-2017/detailed-notes.md

 - **What can plotly not do?**
     - you can't add interactions without knowing D3/plotly API (an example of adding [custom interactions](https://plotly-book.cpsievert.me/custom-behavior-via-javascript.html) with plotly has been done by Sievert in his book)
     - ```event_data``` can only be used in conjunction with Shiny, where we can track inputs via ```plotly_click, plotly_hover, plotly_relayout```
-    - What can it return from different plots?? ```plotly_click``` can work on different plots to return the point at which the user has clicked on
+    - What can it return from different plots?? *from week 3* ```plotly_click``` and ```plotly_hover``` can work on different plots to return the point at which the user has clicked on (except for box plots), but ```plotly_selected``` only works on scatter plots (everything else returns a empty data frame)
-    - Can you attach different interactions through Shiny rather than the obvious 'return whatever's been clicked?'?? (chain reactions?)
+    - This data frame can be used back in R (you could use it to identify if a 'hover'/'click' has been made - but you can't change what event_data() returns.
+BUT: you can take this data frame and do things with it in R to render something else like a boxplot)

+    Browser: user selects over scatterplot

+    R: returns selection through event_data(), takes it to render a box plot with corresponding data frame that gets sent to the browser

+    Browser: user sees newly rendered box plot

 - **How can you make it EASIER to do what you've done WITHOUT knowing JavaScript?**

-    - Most of my solutions are heavily reliant on gridSVG simply because we can map data and what's being rendered/sent to the web with its handy co-ordinate system (it's a little tedious at times - like identifying the correct viewport)
+    - Most of my solutions are heavily reliant on gridSVG simply because we can map data and what's being rendered/sent to the web with its handy co-ordinate system
-    - able to track what's what on the page - otherwise, hard to add interactions (problem with all the other tools)
+    - need to able to track what's what on the page - otherwise, hard to add interactions (a common problem with all other tools?)
     - Whatever specified in R should correspond to something that's being sent to the browser
     - Shiny does have functions to allow for customisation (acts as the 'bridge' between R and the browser) -> so we'd focus on providing functions that produce JavaScript output that can be put into R ??
       - Another way of manipulating DOM elements with [shiny](http://shiny.rstudio.com/articles/dynamic-ui.html)